-A. James Moser, MD, FACS
+A. James Moser

 A. James Moser, M.D., F.A.C.S., is Co-Director of the Pancreas and Liver Institute at Beth Israel Deaconess Medical Center (BIDMC) and associate professor of surgery at Harvard Medical School.

 Dr. Moser graduated from Princeton University and received his medical degree from Washington University School of Medicine in St. Louis, MO.
 He completed general surgery residency and a research fellowship in membrane biology at the UCLA Center for Health Sciences and UCLA School of Medicine in Los Angeles, CA.